albertodemichelis/squirrel/doc/source/reference/language/lexical_structure.rst

 .. index:: single: identifiers

-Identifiers start with an alphabetic character or the symbol '_' followed by any number of alphabetic characters, '_' or digits ([0-9]).
-Squirrel is a case sensitive language meaning that the lowercase and uppercase representation of the same alphabetic character are considered different characters.
-For instance, "foo", "Foo" and "fOo" are treated as 3 distinct identifiers.
+Identifiers must start with an alphabetic character or an underline followed by any number of alphabetic characters, underlines or digits (0-9).
+Squirrel is a case-sensitive language, "foo" and "Foo" are treated as two different identifiers.

 -----------
 Keywords